Iran after the revolution. Crisis of an Islamic state.

 ADD TO BASKET

-8vo, xii, 292 pp, various in text figures and tables, previous owner’s name inscribed on verso back cover, soft covers, copy in very good condition, Appendix, Biblio, Notes on the contributors, Index, 1st paperback edition, I.B.
-Tauris, London, 1996.
+8vo. xii, 292 pp, various in text figures and tables, previous owner’s name inscribed on verso back cover, soft covers, appendix, biblio, index, I.B.
+Tauris, London, first paperback edition, 1996.

 Synopsis